 When we take this soup to work, everyone loves the aroma and has to know what's in it, if they can try it, and whether they can have the recipe.
 One of the best things about this recipe is how amazing it makes your kitchen smell during the preparation and for hours afterwards!
 Not only do I meal-prep almost every week with this, I take it to sick or post-surgery friends and family, too, and it goes down quite well and is easy on the stomach.

 We prefer to use wide-mouth Mason Jars as they are easy to transport, do not leak, microwave easily, and can be shaken to distribute the heat after warming.

-Many folks ask where I get the cool blue jars...where else but Amazon!
-(Note that I use both the 16 and 32 oz sizes...depending on the desired portion size!)
+Many folks ask where I get the cool blue jars for prepping and packing.
+Where else, but Amazon!
+(Note that I use both the 16 and 32 oz sizes...depending on the

 Questions & Answers